PostHog/posthog.com/contents/blog/how-we-built-web-analytics.md

 On the other hand, product analytics users have slightly lower expectations for performance.
 They're a bit more generous with their waiting time since queries are usually custom and complex.
 For example, someone may create a query to see how users interacted with a specific feature in their product.

 But why is product analytics slower?
-Let's have a look:

 When you have millions of events, the best way to optimize query performance is do sampling.
-But this is not possible with productAs mentioned above, we use ClickHouse to store our events.
+But this is not possible for product analytics.
+Let's have a look at why:

+As mentioned above, we use ClickHouse to store our events.
 It stores rows in blocks called "granules", and each granule contains about 8,000 rows.
 When you need to read a single row, you need to load an entire granule.

 Now, in web analytics, it's easy to sample events from a single session since all the events are highly likely to be stored together in a single granule.